 The drill bit design allows waste metal (chips) to fall away from the workpiece.
 Drill bits come in a variety of shapes and sizes, each with its purpose.

 Spotting drills, peck drills, screw machine drills, and chucking reamers are some of the drill bits available.

 Many CNC tools are also unaware of their working environment.
 For example, load-sensing systems for spindle and axis drives are available on some machines, but not all.

-They follow the machining code provided, and it is up to an operator to detect if a crash is about to take place and manually stop the active process.
+They follow the machining code provided, and it is up to an operator to detect if a crash is about to occur and manually stop the active process.

-Load sensors on machines can stop axis or spindle movement in reaction to an overload condition, but this does not prevent a crash from happening.
+Machine load sensors can stop axis or spindle movement in reaction to an overload condition, but this does not prevent a crash.